Relief

 in grocery gift cards have gone to food-insecure families since 2020 – helping to alleviate the serious harms caused by a lack of income.

-communities have accessed grocery gift cards through participation in over 55 unique programs offered by more than 25 frontline partners.
+communities have accessed grocery gift cards through participation in 125+ unique programs offered by our many frontline partners.

 food-insecure kids received our support last year – enhancing their overall health, wellbeing, and future success.